jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-02-28-pain-introduction.md

 That is one of the most basic assumptions of many (if not all) people, including me, of course.

 > If it causes more pain, it must be badder than bad

-… or, how do we say it?
+... or, how do we say it?

-... worse
+... _"worse"_

 > If it causes more pain, it must be worse.

-Maybe using the word "evil" is better…
+Maybe using the word _"evil"_ is better...

-	If it causes pain, then it must be evil.
+> If it causes pain, then it must be evil.
+<br /><br />

-	If it causes more pain, then it must be more evil.
+> If it causes more pain, then it must be eviler, _I mean_, more evil.

-Okay… enough playing around with terminology.
+Okay... enough messing around.

+My reason for accepting the assumptions of Christianity is that "_they work"_.